verdaccio/verdaccio/CONTRIBUTING.md

 We use [changesets](https://github.com/atlassian/changesets) in order to generate a detailed Changelog as possible.

-Add a changeset with your Pull Request is essential if you want your contribution get merged.
+Add a changeset with your Pull Request is essential if you want your contribution get merged (unless is a change that does not affect library functionality, eg: typo, docs, readme, add additional test or linting code).
 To create a changeset please run:

 ```
 pnpm changeset